AMASDA (Automated Management of Archeological Site Data in Arkansas) is now available online.

 AMASDA Online is a collection of relational databases allowing users to query archeological site locations, archeological project locations, National Register status, and other information along with supporting documentation.
 Site files and projects are also linked to the Survey’s GIS system.
 Information retrieved from these databases can be exported to other GIS software programs.

 AMASDA presently contains several operational databases.
-The SITE FILES database contains approximately 150 information fields on nearly 48,000 archeological sites.
-The PROJECTS database has information on over 6700 archeological projects.
-The CITATIONS database summarizes 9000 archeological reports from Arkansas and about 2,000 regional reports.
+The SITE FILES database contains approximately 150 information fields on more than 50,000 archeological sites.
+The PROJECTS database has information on over 8000 archeological projects.
+The CITATIONS database summarizes more than 10,200 archeological reports from Arkansas and about 2,000 regional reports.
 The RADIOCARBON database contains information on more than 700 radiometric assays on archeological specimens from Arkansas.
 Also included are SITE FORM IMAGES, a database of scanned archeological site forms.
 Original site forms contain information (in the form of maps and drawings, narrative comments, etc.) not encoded within the SITE FILES database, but which nonetheless furnish important data for planning and research applications.
 A STUDY UNIT contains information on archeological study units (time periods, cultural phases, etc.) described in A State Plan for the Conservation of Archeological Resources in Arkansas; these study units are also used in the “cultural affiliation” field in the SITE FILES database.
 Study units provide the cultural context for evaluating site significance both for research and for planning and environmental review purposes.

 Fee schedule (approved by the Board of Trustees of the University of Arkansas, May 2015) for online access by private, for-profit contract projects.